Finland’s Thomson Shining for WHL’s Rockets

 “It’s funny, it’s a good one, my first one like this,” he said of going viral by doing what he does best.
 “When I take the ice and when everyone is not close to me, I want to skate . . . it’s my thing.”

-Foote and the Rockets’ coaching staff — which has Josh Gorges, another NHL defender who has yet to formally announce his retirement, contributing in a player development role at practices — won’t be discouraging Thomson’s ‘thing’ any time soon, but they will be teaching him some new tricks and tweaking some aspects of his game to better suit the North American style.
+Foote and the Rockets’ coaching staff — which has Josh Gorges, another NHL defender who has yet to formally announce his retirement, contributing in a player development role at practices — won’t be discouraging Thomson’s ‘thing’ any time soon, but they will be teaching him some new tricks and tweaking elements of his game to better suit the North American style.

 “When we go in to watch video, we’re like ‘we’re not going to fix that yet because we don’t want to mess him up.’
 When someone’s rolling, you want to bring it in slowly,” said Foote.
 “We don’t want to structure him too much, but at the end of the day we’re going to coach to be a playoff team.
 And we’re going to have to address some things, but that’s what he would want as a player because that’s what he came over for — to learn our game and the little nuances.”